codex-team/devops-toolbox-api/README.md

 The communication between the backend and clients is going through the [CodeX Transport Protocol](src/utils/ctproto).

-All supported messages will be listed below:
+All supported messages will be listed below.

 #### `authorize`